 In 2019, a colt by leading sire, Zoustar, was sold for $1 million as a yearling, having been sourced at an Australian weanling sale 12 months earlier for $200,000.

-Meanwhile, there are 600 stallions standing in Australia ranging in fees from $0 to hundreds of thousands.
-The most expensive stallion standing at stud in Australia in 2019 was I Am Invincible who covered 209 mares at a fee of $247,500.
+Meanwhile, there are about 530 stallions standing in Australia ranging in fees from $0 to hundreds of thousands.
+The most expensive stallion standing at stud in Australia in 2023 I Am Invincible at $302,500 inc. GST.
+In 2021/22 he covered 193 mares at a fee of $220,000.
 I Am Invincible initially stood at a fee of $11,000.

 The Australian thoroughbred industry, now one of the biggest and strongest of its kind in the world, started out with just a single stallion, three mares and three yearlings which arrived with the first European settlers in 1788.